portainer/agent/README.md

 * `GET /networks`

 The agent handles these requests using the same header mechanism.
 If no `X-PortainerAgent-Target` is found, it will automatically execute the request against each node in the cluster in a concurrent way.
-Behind the scene, it retrieves the IP address of each node, create a copy of the request, decorate each request with the `X-PortainerAgent-Target` header and aggregate the response of each request into a single one (reproducing the Docker API response format).
+Behind the scene, it retrieves the IP address of each node, creates a copy of the request, decorates each request with the `X-PortainerAgent-Target` header and aggregates the response of each request into a single one (reproducing the Docker API response format).

 ### Docker API compliance

 When communicating with a Portainer agent instead of using the Docker API directly, the only difference is the possibility to add the `X-PortainerAgent-Target` header to each request to be able to execute some actions against a specific node in the cluster.

-The fact that the agent final proxy target is always the Docker API means that we keep the Docker original response format.
+The fact that the agent's final proxy target is always the Docker API means that we keep the Docker original response format.
 The only difference in the response is that the agent will automatically add the `Portainer-Agent` header to each response using the version of the Portainer agent as value.

 ### Agent specific API